lbake97/latoyahannon.github/README.md

-- 👋 Hi, I’m @labhannon81
+- 👋 Hi, I’m @lbake97
 - 👀 I’m interested in ...
 Software Development and UI/UX Design
-- 🌱 I’m currently learning ... the basics.
+- 🌱 I’m currently learning ...
+Web development fundamentals.
-- 💞️ I’m looking to collaborate on ... anything that helps me build a strong foundation in the basics.
+- 💞️ I’m looking to collaborate on ... anything that helps me become a stronger programmer.
 - 📫 How to reach me ...
-Slack, Twitter, and Facebook
+Slack, Instagram, and Facebook

 <!---
 labhannon81/labhannon81 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.